gtauzin/kedro-dagster/docs/pages/getting-started.md

 ### Assets

-Moving to the "Assets" tab leads to the list of assets generated from the Kedro datasets involved in the filtered pipelines specified in `dagster.yml`.
+Moving to the "Assets" tab leads to the list of assets generated from the Kedro datasets that are involved in the filtered pipelines specified in `dagster.yml`.

 <figure markdown>
 ![List of assets involved in the specified jobs](../images/getting-started/asset_list_dark.png#only-dark){data-gallery="assets-dark"}